invertase/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 The credential file can be generated from the Firebase [console](https://console.firebase.google.com/).
 After selecting your Firebase project, open the project settings by clicking on the gear icon and then navigate to 'Project Settings'.

-Under 'Your apps', click on the iOS logo (highlighted in orange) to add a new iiOS app to your Firebase project:
+Under 'Your apps', click on the iOS logo (highlighted in orange) to add a new iOS app to your Firebase project:

 ![iOS Settings](https://prismic-io.s3.amazonaws.com/invertase%2F5056358b-5b0a-4e3d-9314-01ee8b9437d4_settings-ios.png)